Eerik-Niiles Kross: Activities in independence movement of Estonia

 In Soviet occupied Estonia Kross was actively involved in the independence movement.
-In April 1988, he was one of three-member group (along with Margus Kasterpalu and Tiit Pruuli) that brought out the banned national flag (blue-black-white).
+In April 1988, he was one of a three-member group (along with Margus Kasterpalu and Tiit Pruuli) that brought out the banned national flag (blue-black-white).
 In June 1988, Kross was one of organizers of the First Youth Forum gathering all pro-independence youth organizations of the country.
 Kross was also one of ideologues of re-establishing of Soviet-banned Estonian academic student organizations.
 On 1 December 1988 the Estonian Students' Society (EÜS) was reestablished under his leadership.
-Kross was the first post-war chairman of Estonian Students Society.
+Kross was the first post-war chairman of the Estonian Students Society.

 In 1990-91 Kross represented the Estonian independence movement in the United Kingdom running the so-called Estonian Information Bureau in London.

 Activities in foreign representations of Estonia

 Eerik-Niiles Kross re-established the Estonian Embassy in the UK.
-He was the first representative (chargé d'affaires) of the restored Republic of Estonia in London becoming the youngest representative of a foreign government in the history of the London Diplomatic Corps.
+He was the first representative (chargé d'affaires) of the restored Republic of Estonia in London, becoming the youngest representative of a foreign government in the history of the London Diplomatic Corps.
 In 1992 Kross worked as a minister-counselor at Estonian Mission to the UN in New York.
 In November 1992, Kross took over the representation of Republic of Estonia in United States of America from Ambassador Ernst Jaakson who had maintained Estonia's legal continuity from before World War II; Kross was chargé d'affaires of Estonian Republic until arrival of Ambassador Toomas Hendrik Ilves in summer of 1993.
 During 1993–1995, Kross worked at the Embassy of Estonia, Washington, D.C. as the Deputy Chief of Mission.

 Activities as Director of Security Coordination of Estonia

-During 1995–2000, Eerik-Niiles Kross was the Intelligence Coordinator of Government of Estonia.
+From 1995 to 2000, Eerik-Niiles Kross was the Intelligence Coordinator of Government of Estonia.
 In 2000-2001 he was the National Security Adviser to the Estonian president Lennart Meri.
 Kross was responsible for the security parts of Estonia's Membership Action Plan for Estonia to join NATO.
 In 2008 the President of Estonia awarded him the Order of the White Star III class for his "contribution to joining NATO".